SharePoint/sp-dev-provisioning-templates/tenant/ContosoTeamSite/README.md

 # Contoso Team Site

-This template is quite complex template with some example content for enabling collaboration in team site level.
+This template is quite a complex template with some example content for enabling collaboration at team site level.

 Notice that you can easily extend the initially provisioned site for example by doing following modifications: